 A shorter time in school means you'll save a whole year's worth of tuition and fees, meals, housing, transportation, travel, and so on.

 The only downfall is that you might not like missing out on an entire year of the college experience—but this really comes down to your preferences.
 Indeed, this is one reason so many UK students go on to take a gap year right after graduating from a university!

 Not only will you get to live in a new country that's notably different from the US (it really is, even though both places speak the same language!), you'll also get a chance to meet lots of students and staff from a variety of backgrounds and regions.

 The top UK universities are known for being globally driven, especially in terms of student diversity.
-According to Studying-in-UK.org, more than 480,000 international students were studying in the UK during the 2018-19 school year.
+According to Study in the UK, more than 605,000 international students were studying in the UK during the 2020-21 school year.